Code-Institute-Submissions/YogaCity/README.md

 In the footer the social media links will be found, which are external links.
 There are also contact icons, which will can be used to get in contact right away.
 <br><br>
-__Contact form__<br>
+__Sign-up form__<br>
-The contact form has required attributes which are needed before submitting the form.
+The sign-up form has required attributes which are needed before submitting the form.

 ## Testing results
 (screenshot)